 Deadline to request mail-in absentee ballot in Jefferson County approaching

 LOUISVILLE, Ky.
-(WAVE) - Registered voters in Jefferson County who want to vote early have a week left to apply for a mail-in absentee ballot.
+(WAVE) - Registered voters in Jefferson County who want to vote early have one day left to apply for a mail-in absentee ballot.

 All requests must be in by 11:59 p.m. on Tuesday, Oct.
 25.